The Tragedy of The Lack of Mental Health Care in Rural America

 We are going to take a look at the tragedy of the lack of mental health providers in rural America.

 Suicides are on the Rise in Rural America

-There were 44,193 deaths in the United States from suicide in 2015, which is approximately one person dying every twelve minutes.
-While suicide is preventable, many people living in areas where mental health care is lacking or non-existent die far more often than those living in urban areas.1 (1)
+There were 44,193 deaths in the United States from suicide in 2015, that is approximately one person dying every twelve minutes.
+While suicide is preventable, many people living in areas where mental health care is lacking or non-existent die far more often than those living in urban areas.
+(1)